-The Frenchman, who announced his shock retirement from football 20 years ago this month, played with both style and a shrug.
-United fans call him ‘King Eric,’ and like all the best players he seemed to have all the time on the world on the pitch.
+The Frenchman, who announced his shock retirement from football in 1997, played with both style and a shrug.
+United fans call him 'King Eric', and like all the best players he seemed to have all the time on the world on the pitch.
 He was a capable of transcendent moments on the pitch – deft flicks and gorgeous chips, delivered with the mastery and precision of an artist.

 But, like many great artists, there was a dark side to Cantona – a tortured aspect that plagued his career.
 He had plenty of troubles.
 On 25th January 1995, at Selhurst Park in south London, Cantona launched himself into the stands to karate kick an abusive fan after being sent off in a game against Crystal Palace.
 He was banned from all football for eight months, and sentenced to 120 hours of community service.
 At a press conference, he only added to his cult status with a cryptic quote, which he'd jotted down just moments earlier: 'When seagulls follow the trawler, it is because they think sardines will be thrown into the sea,' he said.

 The Art of the Game by Manchester-based artist Michael J. Browne, was inspired by Cantona's return from that ban and his reintroduction into the United team.
 It is based on two paintings from the late fifteenth century: Resurrection, by Piero della Francesca, and The Triumphs of Caesar, IX by Andrea Mantegna.